madihawahed/Professional-Portfolio/README.md

 - Builds stakeholder confidence in AI/ML initiatives
 - Aligns expectations on what neural networks can and cannot do
 - Encourages informed decision-making on AI adoption by emphasizing the importance of quality data, proper training, and appropriate use cases
+ “To learn more about this artifact, please refer to the file named Neural Networks.md.”

 # 🤖 Machine Learning & Deep Learning Report